tc39/tg3/README.md

 # ECMAScript - Security Task Group (TC39-TG3)

-This repository contains documents, agendas, and notes for the ECMAScript - Security Task Group (TC39-TG3).
+This repository contains documents, agendas, and notes for the [ECMAScript - Security Task Group (TC39-TG3)](https://ecma-international.org/task-groups/tc39-tg3/).

+See [Scope](#scope) for our mandate.

 ## Agenda